env3d-lessons/python-thinkcspy-chapter-02/README.md

 4. **Replace `print()` with `return`**:

-   * So the function gives back a result rather than printing directly.
+   * This allows the function to return a result that can be used elsewhere, rather than printing directly.

 # Exercise

-The file, main.py, contains functions where the output is incorrect.
+The file `main.py` contains functions with incorrect output.
 Study the comments and re-write the function body so the program will produce the correct results.

 You will also be introduced to the following ideas in professional *software development*